A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Introduction

-The main contributions of this work are given by two approximation results with DNNs based on ReLU activation functions.
-In both cases, we aim to learn a variation of the parametric map
+The main contributions of this work is given by an approximation result with DNNs based on ReLU activation functions.
+Here, we aim to learn a variation of the parametric map

 where $\mathcal{Y}$ is the parameter space and $\Hil$ is a Hilbert space.
-In our case, the parameter space will be a compact subset of $\R^p$ for some fixed, but possibly large $p\in \N,$ i.e. we consider the case of finitely supported parameter vectors.
+In our case, the parameter space will be a compact subset of $\R^p$ for some fixed, but possibly large $p\in \N,$ i.e., we consider the case of finitely supported parameter vectors.

-\begin{enumerate} \item \textit{Approximation of a discretized solution:} In our first result, we assume that there exists a sufficiently large basis of a high-fidelity discretization of $\Hil$.
+We assume that there exists a basis of a high-fidelity discretization of $\Hil$ which may potentially be quite large.
 Let $\mathbf{u}_y$ be the coefficient vector of $u_y$ with respect to the high-fidelity discretization.
 Moreover, we assume that there exists a RB approximating $u_y$ sufficiently accurately for every $y\in \mathcal{Y}$.